PRL-PRG/evalr-experiment/README.md

 make shell SHELL_EXTRA='--platform linux/amd64'
 ```

+There are two things to double check: the user/group ID mapping and whether the
+X11 virtual frame buffer is up.
+The following command shall be run in the bash
+prompt in the docker container.

+1. User/Group ID

+    ```sh
+    id
+    ```

+    should print the same user ID (uid) and group ID (gid) as your user have on
+    the host machine running the docker container.
+This is important to make
+    sure files can be seamlessly accessed without any need for sudo access.

+1. X11

+    ```sh
+    export | grep DISPLAY
+    ```

+    should print

+    ```
+    declare -x DISPLAY=":6"
+    ```

+    and

+    ```sh
+    ps ax | grep Xvfb
+    ```

+    should list the `Xvfb` process, like

+    ```
+    12 pts/0    Sl     0:00 Xvfb :6 -screen 0 1280x1024x24
+    ```

 A few details about how the container is run:

 - It sets the internal docker container user (called `r`) to have the same UID